vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 * **Short-term Arbitrage** - USDD was to maintain its price around a dollar, using the basic algorithm of 1 USDD = 1 dollar worth of TRX.
 In this scenario, TRX had a similar role to LUNA and would have been burned/minted when swapping USDD.
 * **Building up Reserves** - A $10B reserve should help to defend the peg.
-It was predicted that the TDR will [raise $10B](https://trondao.medium.com/an-open-letter-to-our-community-on-establishing-the-tron-dao-reserve-3eda495f07c2) worth of highly liquid assets within six to twelve months, starting from May 2022 (USDD release date).
+It was predicted that the TDR would [raise $10B](https://trondao.medium.com/an-open-letter-to-our-community-on-establishing-the-tron-dao-reserve-3eda495f07c2) worth of highly liquid assets within six to twelve months, starting from May 2022 (USDD release date).
 While Terra [stated](https://twitter.com/stablekwon/status/1483973126161842176) the same intentions, the $10B reserve did not become a reality.

-However, as mentioned earlier, it never came to implementing the Terra-UST system.
+However, as mentioned earlier, the USDD algo-stable model never came to fruition.
 A few weeks after the UST crash, the TDR [launched](https://twitter.com/usddio/status/1554823567904149505?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1554823567904149505%7Ctwgr%5E1b5ae4f96116046b953f2beb17f50a00fd9c1fa6%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Ftronspark.com%2Ftrondao-psm%2F) the Peg Stability Module (PSM).
 A tool that enables users to swap between USDD and USDT, without slippage and fees.
 The PSM was supposed to serve as an additional stability mechanism, based on arbitrage activities.
-However, the PSM module is no longer active, because USDD is suffering from a negative peg-off for quite some time.
+However, the PSM module is not currently active, as USDD has been suffering from a downside depeg for quite some time.
 The PSM can only protect USDD in case of an upside depeg (i.e USDD > 1 US-Dollar).
 In the current scenario, filling the PSM with “counter-swap” stablecoins would produce constant losses for the protocol.

 ![coingecko-usdd-offpeg](https://user-images.githubusercontent.com/89845409/220380464-55134e01-d76d-4550-8785-b46a96957c53.png)